 The Echocardiography Laboratory was the first digital pediatric echocardiography lab in the country and performs approximately 18,000 echocardiograms per year.
-Activities include routine inpatient and telemedicine terminal as well as a dedicated research station with state-of-the-art software to analyze ventricular mechanics.
-Children's serves as a development site for industry leaders in echocardiography and telemedicine and frequently has access to new technology before it is released to the market. outpatient transthoracic echocardiography, transesophageal echocardiography, fetal echocardiography, telemedicine, threedimensional echocardiography, strain and strain-rate imaging, and dyssynchrony and cardiac resynchronization studies.
-The Echocardiography Laboratory includes a
+Activities include routine inpatient and outpatient transthoracic echocardiography, transesophageal echocardiography, fetal echocardiography, telemedicine, threedimensional echocardiography, strain and strain-rate imaging, and dyssynchrony and cardiac resynchronization studies.
+The Echocardiography Laboratory includes telemedicine terminal as well as a dedicated station with state-of-the-art software to analyze ventricular mechanics.
+Children's serves as a development site for industry leaders in echocardiography and telemedicine and frequently has access to new technology before it is released to the market.